aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 1. Non-durable code (code outside operations) MUST execute identically on each replay
 2. User code MUST NOT use non-deterministic values (e.g., `Date.now()`, `Math.random()`) outside durable operations
-3. User code MUST NOT perform side effects (e.g., API calls, database writes) outside durable operations
+3. User code MUST NOT perform side effects (e.g., API calls, database writes) outside durable operations affecting operation order
 4. Operation order MUST remain consistent across replays

+**Note:** User code MAY perform side effects outside durable operations as long as those side effects do not influence the order or execution of durable operations.
+For example, logging is acceptable, but using an API response to conditionally skip an operation is not.

 **SDK Responsibilities for Determinism:**